 1. Use competitor names as keywords

-Include THEIR business name in your search keyword list and you’ll probably catch some traffic that would otherwise have gone to their site.
+Include their business name in your Google Ads search keyword list and you’ll probably catch some traffic that would otherwise have gone to their site.

-One underutilized and potentially effective technique is using “Did you mean…” in your AdWords ad copy.
+Another underutilized and potentially effective technique is using “Did you mean…” in your Ads ad copy.
 That way, when someone searches for “John Doe Chiropractor Miami FL”, they get “Did you mean” followed by “MyChiropracticClinic Miami FL.”

-IMPORTANT NOTE: Do not include your competitors’ business names, brand names, or other trademarked or copyrighted terms in your actual ads.
+IMPORTANT: Do not include your competitors’ business names, brand names, or other trademarked or copyrighted terms in your actual ads.
 This can expose you to copyright and trademark infringement lawsuits.
-Talk to an attorney or a certified AdWords specialist if you have questions.

 2. Use former employee names as keywords

-If you lose a former employee to a competitor — especially if that employee had a long list of clients or a particularly high-profile — add that employee’s name to your Adwords keyword list.
-Anyone searching for them will get your ad instead.
+If you lose a former employee to a competitor — especially if that employee had a long list of clients or a particularly high-profile — add that employee’s name to your Google Ads keyword list.
+People searching for them may get your ad instead.

 You can also use a retargeting campaign that displays ads only to people who have visited your site AND are searching for that former employee on Google.